 We spent several years supporting the American Chemical Society (ACS), and participating in ACS Corporation Associates.
 So we were thrilled when ACS agreed to publish excerpts of BAT’s 2015 Science & Technology Report in Chemical & Engineering News, their weekly member magazine that reaches 160,000 readers.
 We were told that the high editorial quality of our science reports was key to this decision, as well as both parties expecting this might generate robust debate.
 "It was the first time a commercial publisher published a scientific supplement from a tobacco company; and we hope this is a sign that the external environment is beginning to recognise that the tobacco industry is producing high-quality research in this emerging field," says Cooney.
 "Our aim is to stimulate and participate in the debate, which we feel is critical for this emerging field to develop.
 We want to be part of the discussions."

-Also, Gaça was invited to guest edit a Special Issue of Applied In Vitro Toxicology focusing on in vitro testing approaches for potentially reduced-risk products.
+Also, Gaça was invited to guest edit a Special Issue of Applied In Vitro Toxicology focusing on in vitro testing approaches for new categories.
 The issue attracted 10 original research articles and a roundtable discussion, in which Chris Proctor, our Chief Scientific Officer, debated the issues with leading figures from academia, public health, and in vitro advocates.

 Gradually building BAT R&D as the source of credible scientific stories through our media relations work has led to BAT’s science being featured in four well-balanced, high-profile TV documentaries: BBC Horizon, which brought celebrity presenter Michael Mosley to R&D; CBC Fifth Estate; ABC 60 Minutes; and BBC The One Show.
 We have also been invited to contribute regular science columns to consumer magazines.